NetApp/harvest/docs/architecture/rest-strategy.md

 By default, Harvest will use ZAPIs up until ONTAP removes them in `9.13.1`.
 Starting in `9.13.1` and after, Harvest will use REST.

-Harvest includes a full set of REST templates that export the same metrics are ZAPI templates.
+Harvest includes a full set of REST templates that export identical metrics as the included ZAPI templates.
 No changes to dashboards or downstream metric-consumers will be required.

 Read on if you want to know how you can use REST sooner, or you want to take advantage of REST-only features in ONTAP.